MichaelFrangione/tiered-auth-app-and-risk-portal/submission-app-tech-spec.md

   - Old value
   - New value

-All roles with view access to a submission would be able to view its complete edit history, providing transparency and accountability across the organization.
+All roles with view access to a submission would be able to view its complete edit history (with the exception of analyist who would not see sensitive information change history), providing transparency and accountability across the organization.

 ### Open Questions:

 **History & Access:**
-- Should a submission's history be viewable by a user of another organization?
+- Should a submission's history and / or sensistive information be viewable by a user of another organization?
 - Should history be searchable/filterable by date range or user?

 **Submission Management:**